CMPE281Proj/project2/README.md

     Use the console log in link for iam user login and proceed with credentials.

 -	Initialize Amplify on the repo using ‘amplify init’
-    -	Set name of the project
+    -	Set name of the project : project2(Github project name)
     -	Name of the environment:dev (DEFAULT)
     -	Type of app : javascript (default)
     -	Javascript framework: react (default)